efsiatras/multiple-processes-sorter/README.md

 Received statistics about turnaround time of processes and signals are printed at the end of the program execution.

 ## Process Tree
+Here's how the process tree looks like when making full use of the executables:
 ![coordinator, coaches and sorters processes](https://siatras.dev/img/process-tree-sort.jpg)

 ## Compilation